 What makes an internship program a solid employee retention strategy?

 According to the National Association of Colleges and Employers, full-time employees hired following internships are up to 20% more likely to stick with their hiring organization when compared to non-intern hires.
-The numbers are strongest in Year 1 and continue to show double-digit retention impact in Year 5.
-These numbers make it clear that the long-term effects and ROI of an internship program could strengthen retention rates!
+The numbers are strongest in Year 1 and continue to show a double-digit retention impact in Year 5.
+These numbers make it clear that an internship program’s long-term effects and ROI could strengthen retention rates!

 - From their early stages, internships are opportunities to proactively combine personal and organizational missions, helping managers understand their interns’ deepest motivations.
 Studies shared by Health Careers show that 81% of the surveyed workers do not feel support from their company in their personal lives.
 Discovering who the intern is as a person and involving their personal values in their roles can create long-term benefits such as overall satisfaction, leading to higher chances of retention.

 - Internships are also a trial period and an opportunity to see an applicant in action beyond how they presented themselves in an interview.
-As an employer, encourage interns to consider whether the company is a good fit for them as well.
+As an employer, encourage interns to consider whether the company is a good fit for them.
 Again, employee retention involves a proactive approach and transparency in goals and values.

 - Interns with mentors in a company can improve or create an interdependent and collaborative work environment.
 By recruiting current employees into mentorship positions, internal engagement and retention chances increase by 50% and collaborative relationships by 37%.
 Thus, internship and mentorship gains have the ability to reach all corners of an organization to increase overall employee retention.

-- Looking at it financially, investing in interns geared towards sustainable employment, saves resources.
-On average, an employer spends 33% of an employee’s yearly salary on their leave and replacement.
+- Looking at it financially, investing in interns geared toward sustainable employment saves resources.
+An employer spends 33% of an employee’s yearly salary on leave and replacement.
 Save valuable time, energy, and money with initiatives like training and hiring interns.